 Pennsylvania real estate law requires licensees to provide consumers with a document called the “Consumer Notice” when you are discussing real estate with a licensed real estate agent.

 The below rental application is a secure fillable web based form.
+Each individual over the age of 18 living at the rental property, must submit a separate rental application.
 After you press submit at the end you will have the opportunity pay the application fee via Paypal.
 Application fees are used to pay for background checks and staff processing time, they are non-refundable regardless of the landlord’s final approval decision.
 Any fees assessed by Paypal must be paid for by the applicant.

 Cosigner Rental Application